Disclaimer: long post!

 In C#, any inner class can be instantiated, with or without an instance of the containing class, provided its visibility level is respected:

-For C# the following visibility levels exist:
+For C# the following visibility levels exist for types:

 Whereas for Java: